 Razor Lite EDC Knife – $25

-My brother-in-law bought this knife for me last November and I fell in love with it immediately.
+My brother-in-law bought this knife for me a couple of years ago and I fell in love with it immediately.
 The blades are removable so that when they get dull, you just simply replace them with a new one and let me tell you, they are razor sharp!

 The knife comes with (6) extra blades and one in the knife.
-I have just used my 6th blade after a little more than 12 months so they do last a little while.
+I used 6 blades in my first 12 months so they do last a little while.
 Blade durability will depend on what you are cutting and how often you use it.

 If you have too much time on your hands and you are really good with a sharpening stone, then this may not be for you.
 The rest of us need this badly and it's a dream come true where sharp knives are concerned.